christo/revenge/README.md

 ## TODO

-* indicate which view is current - switch from buttons to tab nav
 * better styling for BASIC decoder
 * improve cart sniffers: look at the warm and cold jump vectors to see if they land in-range and at _probable code_
 * audit inter-module dependency graph, remove cycles, untangle